 With Instagram Automation, you can improve your online presence and increase your engagement by cementing your brand in the minds of your consumers.
 Be aware that using Instagram Automation might impact your planned strategy.
-The best way to avoid mistakes is to do your research on automation services carefully and choose a strategy that will serve your brand best.
+The best way to avoid mistakes is to do your research on Intelligent automation services carefully and choose a strategy that will serve your brand best.
 Then, practice on a dummy account until you get the hang of it before using it on your brand’s account.
 If you take the time to master the use of Instagram Automation, you’ll have much better results in the end.

 Secondly, improve your hashtags.
 Instagram has recently rolled out a feature that lets users follow certain hashtags to make content they follow more relevant to them.
 This way, users can keep up with their favourite brands, sports teams, and other companies to get updates and information that’s relevant and useful to them.
 The right way to use hashtags to gain more presence on Instagram is by using multiple location hashtags, add fun hashtags or create branded hashtags.
 Promote user-generated content to get more engagement with each hashtag.